IoBT-VISTEC/PPMI_DL/README.md

 This program is used to load the already trained model to generate the 3D heatmap from the interpretation model.
 The program also analyzes some data to measure the performance of the interpretation model.
-The file name "input" can editted to specify several model parameters:
+The file name "input" can be editted to specify several model parameters:

 ```sh
 cuda_visible_devices=0  ## The GPU ID to be used